kevinrenskers/django-generic-mail/README.md

 - You can also force to send a html email when there is only a text_body.
 It will then convert text to html for you.

 ## What it doesn't do
 This email class doesn't know about mail queues.
-You can used a custom email backend or a project like [Django-mailer](https://github.com/jtauber/django-mailer).
+You can use a custom email backend or a project like [Django-mailer](https://github.com/jtauber/django-mailer) for that.

 ## Usage
     from generic_email import Email